OfficeDev/teams-toolkit/packages/sdk/README.md

 TeamsFx SDK is pre-configured in scaffolded project using TeamsFx toolkit or cli.
 Please check the [wiki page]() to see how to create a Teams App project.

-### Currently supported environments
+### Prerequisites

 - Node.js version 10.x.x or higher

-### Prerequisites

 - A project created by TeamsFx toolkit VS Code extension or Cli tool.
 - If your project has installed `botbuilder-core` and `botbuilder-dialogs` packages as dependencies, ensure they have version `>= 4.9.3`.